protocolbuffers/protocolbuffers.github.io/content/reference/rust/rust-redaction.md

 (unlike `TextFormat` and `JSON` which are
 [not be used for debug output](/programming-guides/dos-donts#text-format-interchange)).

 Using `fmt::Debug` enables redaction of some sensitive fields.
-See go/proto-stringify-redaction for specifics about this redaction.

 Note that under upb kernel this redaction is not yet implemented, but is expected to be added.
-We expect almost all users in Google3 to use the default cpp kernel; reach out to protobuf-team@ if you intend to use upb kernel.